Beth Condon Memorial Pathway

 The Beth Condon Memorial Pathway is a recreation path in Yarmouth, Maine, United States.
-It is named in memory of 15-year-old Yarmouth High School sophomore Beth Condon, who was killed by drunk driver Martha Burke in 1993 as she walked along U.S. Route 1 with her boyfriend, James Young, having just been to a video store in Yarmouth Marketplace.
+It is named in memory of 15-year-old Yarmouth High School sophomore Elizabeth Ann Condon, who was killed by drunk driver Martha Burke in 1993 as she walked along U.S. Route 1 with her boyfriend, James Young, having just been to a video store in Yarmouth Marketplace.
 Burke's car swerved into the breakdown lane, and while Young managed to avoid the car, Condon was hit and thrown 65 ft over the guardrail and down an embankment.
 Burke pleaded guilty to manslaughter and was sentenced to twelve years, with eight years suspended.

 Course

 The path originates on the western side of the Portland Street and Route 1 intersection.
 The first section of the pathway was begun in 1997 and cost $100,000.
 80% of this was funded by the Maine Department of Transportation.
 This original part runs north from Lane's Crossing, parallel to Route 1, and ends at the parking lot of Yarmouth Town Hall on Cleaves Street.
 It is at this juncture, where Condon died, that a butterfly garden was built in her memorial.
 A granite memorial, dedicated by her classmates of 1996, was erected in the garden.
 It was rededicated on August 2, 2014, a few weeks before the 21st anniversary of her death.

 In 1998, an extension was added to the pathway that took the path along Cleaves Street, School Street and into the Royal River Park, where it intersects with a recreational path.
 A pedestrian bridge, donated by the Yarmouth Lions Club in 1998, carries it over the Royal River en route to Forest Falls Drive.